practicajs/practica/docs/blog/prisma-is-different/index.md

 - Based on various community benchmarks, no dramatic performance differences
 - All have huge amount of stars and downloads

+Overall, I found TypeORM and Sequelize to be a little more feature rich.
+For example, the following features are not supported only in Prisma: GIS queries, DB-level custom constraints, DB replication, soft delete, caching, exclude queries and some more

-With that, shall we focus on what set them apart and make a difference
+With that, shall we focus on what really set them apart and make a difference

 ## What is fundamentally different?

 ### 1. Type safety across the board

 **💁‍♂️ What is it about:** ORM's life is not easier since the TypeScript rise, to say the least.
 The need to support typed models/queries/etc yields a lot of developers sweat.
-Sequelize, for example, struggle to stabilize a TypeScript interface and by now offers 3 different syntaxes + one external library (sequelize-typescript) that offers yet another style.
+Sequelize, for example, struggles to stabilize a TypeScript interface and, by now offers 3 different syntaxes + one external library ([sequelize-typescript](https://github.com/sequelize/sequelize-typescript)) that offers yet another style.
 Look at the syntax below, this feels like an afterthought - a library that was not built for TypeScript and now tries to squeeze it in somehow.
-Despite the struggle, both Sequelize and TypeORM offer only partial type safety.
+Despite the major investment, both Sequelize and TypeORM offer only partial type safety.
 Simple queries do return typed objects, but other common corner cases like attributes/projections leave you with brittle strings.
-Here are few examples:
+Here are a few examples:

 ```javascript